McCoy utilizes vast military medical experience to go ‘where no man has gone before’

 |0

-This work, McCoy utilizes vast military medical experience to go ‘where no man has gone before’ [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, McCoy utilizes vast military medical experience to go ‘where no man has gone before’, by A1C Sara Hoerichs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-McCoy utilizes vast military medical experience to go ‘where no man has gone before’

 LEAVE A COMMENT